3 Breathing Exercises to Reduce Anxiety

 3 Breathing Practices to Soothe Anxiety and Find Peace of Mind

-These practices can be used at anytime during your day when you’re feeling overwhelmed or under stress.
+These practices can be used at any time during your day when you’re feeling overwhelmed or under stress.

 Belly Breath

 Begin by finding a place that feels still and relaxing.
 Turn your attention towards your body and notice any areas of gripping.
 Notice tension held in the body.
-When you notice holding or tension take a deep breath and gently invite the body to release.
+When you notice holding or tension, take a deep breath and gently invite the body to release.

 Lengthening the Exhale